Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Like their name implies, plug-in hybrid electric vehicles (PHEVs) need to be plugged in and charged to take advantage of their electric engines.
 They have larger batteries and more powerful electric motors than traditional hybrids, which makes them ideal for traveling long distances without switching to the gas engine.

 And unlike BEVs, you don’t have to worry about range.
 Once the electric engine runs out of charge, your car will switch to its gas engine.
-However, you’ll get less electric range per charge than with a fully-electric car: 11 to 72 miles is the typical range.
+However, you’ll get less electric range per charge than with a fully-electric car: is around a 40 km range.

 PHEVs are best for drivers who want to make a more environmentally friendly choice while still being able to pack in the mileage.